ksh1tij/Snake-Game-Clone-Java/README.md

 - Java Development Kit (JDK) version X.X or higher
 - Java Swing library

-## Contributing:
-We welcome contributions to the Snake Game clone project.
-If you have any bug fixes, enhancements, or new feature implementations, please follow the standard GitHub workflow to submit your pull requests.

 ## License:
 This Snake Game clone is released under the MIT License.
 For detailed licensing information, refer to the LICENSE file in the repository.